 What is green fee in Golf?

-What is green fee?
+What is a green fee?

 If you’ve ever thought about taking a golf course, then “green fee” is definitely something you must come across.
-Every golf course in the industry, whether beginners or advance, has a price tag.
+Every golf course in the industry, whether beginner or advanced, has a price tag.
 The charge associated with each of these courses is what is known as a green fee.
 In other words, the amount of money a golfer is charged in order to take a particular golf course is called the green fee for that course.

 Why is it called a green fee?